SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 <#function name#>(<#argument name 1#>: <#argument value 1#>, <#argument name 2#>: <#argument value 2#>)
 ```

+The last argument in parentheses can be followed by an optional comma.

 A function call expression can include trailing closures
 in the form of closure expressions immediately after the closing parenthesis.
 The trailing closures are understood as arguments to the function,